EricBellamy/HalloweenDisplay/frontend/pages/update.md

 New Laser:
-- Same overlay toggle & control system as other lasers
+[DONE] - Same overlay toggle & control system as other lasers

 Light Turrets: